stoerr/chatGPTtools/docs/bookmarkletmaker/prompt.md

    `chatgpt -m o3-mini -ocf ../exampleactions/chatgptpmcodev.cfg -pf bookmarkletmaker/prompt.md` , which should
    always be visible.
 8. A text area that shows the URL of the bookmarklet that is created.
+9. The link and that area are always updated when the inputs are changed.
-9. Buttons after that text area: "Copy to clipboard", "Decode" (which decodes the javascript fragment from the URL)
+10. Buttons after that text area: "Copy to clipboard", "Decode" (which decodes the javascript fragment from the URL)
+11. The "Decode" button writes the decoded javascript fragment into the first text area for the javascript fragment

-Include the proper SEO meta tags.
+Include the proper SEO meta tags and make it a nicely looking UI in bootstrap style.